Hungary Cannes sensation may help country face dark past

 "This film is about Saul's drive to give one Hungarian child of the 100,000 a proper, honest burial," he said.

-Surveys show Hungarian anti-Semitism at a persistently high level and the far-right Jobbik party, which has capitalized on that sentiment, is the main challenger of the ruling center-right Fidesz party.
+Surveys show Hungarian anti-Semitism at a persistently high level and the far-right Jobbik party, which has capitalised on that sentiment, is the main challenger of the ruling centre-right Fidesz party.

-The government of Prime Minister Viktor Orban has declared a zero-tolerance policy against anti-Semitism but has displayed signs of xenophobia and radicalization itself.
+The government of Prime Minister Viktor Orban has declared a zero-tolerance policy against anti-Semitism but has displayed signs of xenophobia and radicalisation itself.

-Geza Rohrig, an amateur actor who gives a mesmerizing performance as Saul, said Hungarians were growing immune to the suffering of people they see as different, be they Jews or Roma gypsies.
+Geza Rohrig, an amateur actor who gives a mesmerising performance as Saul, said Hungarians were growing immune to the suffering of people they see as different, be they Jews or Roma gypsies.

 "I want as many people as possible to watch this film as I believe Hungarians, for some time now, have ignored the pain of certain other people," Rohrig said.

-Asked about Jobbik, whose vice chairman said films about the Holocaust were not worthy of receiving public funds, which helped finance Nemes's movie, the filmmakers were reluctant to discuss current affairs.
+Asked about Jobbik, whose vice chairman said films about the Holocaust were not worthy of receving public funds, which helped finance Nemes's movie, the filmmakers were reluctant to discuss current affairs.

 "We made the movie," producer Gabor Simon said.
 "What kind of waves it makes at home...we agree on what effect the waves should have, but we would rather stay out of direct politics.